mingdw/sapmall/README_EN.md

 ## 📋 Project Overview

 **Sapphire Mall** is a decentralized community-driven virtual goods trading platform.
 The platform is built on blockchain technology with community governance at its core, implementing a fully decentralized decision-making system through DAO mechanisms.
-The platform uses the self-issued ERC20 token SAP as the ecosystem token, incentivizing community participation through liquidity pools and staking mechanisms, creating a Web3 virtual goods trading ecosystem that is jointly governed and benefited by community members.
+The platform uses the self-issued ERC20 token SAP as the ecosystem token, rewarding community participation through contribution tasks and governance incentives, creating a Web3 virtual goods trading ecosystem that is jointly governed and benefited by community members.

 ### 🌟 Core Features

 - **🏛️ Decentralized Governance**: Fully decentralized community governance system based on DAO mechanisms
 - **👥 Community-Driven**: Jointly decided, built, and benefited by community members
 - **🎯 Virtual Goods Specialization**: Focus on digital content, software tools, online services and other virtual goods trading
-- **💎 Liquidity Pool Incentives**: Incentivize community participation through liquidity pools and staking mechanisms
+- **💎 Contribution Incentives**: Reward community participation through tasks, arbitration, and governance
 - **💰 Revenue Sharing Mechanism**: Platform revenue automatically distributed to community contributors through smart contracts
 - **🌍 Global Community**: Multi-language support, building a global decentralized community
 - **🔐 Transparent On-chain Governance**: All governance decisions and revenue distribution are completely transparent and verifiable on-chain